Reducing Recurrent Competitive Epidemics via Dynamic Resource Allocation: Simulations

 \inlinetitle{Other strategies}{.} As a naive baseline, we use the Random Allocation (RAND) that targets infected nodes at random.
 The second competitor is the Largest Reduction in Spectral Radius (LRSR) \cite{LRSR}, which is based on spectral graph analysis generalized to arbitrary healing effects ($\rho \op{\not=} \infty$).
 LRSR selects nodes that maximize the eigen-drop of the largest eigenvalue of the adjacency matrix, known as \emph{spectral radius}.
-The next competitor is the Maxcut Minimization (MCM) \cite{MCM}, which introduces the \emph{priority planning} approach.
-The strategy proceeds according to a precomputed node \emph{priority-order}, that is a linear arrangement of the network with minimal \emph{maxcut}, \ie maximum number of edges need to be cut in order to split the ordering in two parts.
-The last but most direct competitor is the greedy dynamic LRIE \cite{LRIE} that we generalize in this work. \inlinetitle{Diffusion function}{.} Generally, the state transition rate for a node can be assumed to be a function either of the absolute number of neighbors in the opposing state (standard for SIS), or of the fraction of those nodes our of all neighbors.
-Here we take as an example the former option, as the strategies presented in the literature consider that type and it is therefore a fair comparison.
-Future work could include additional experiments with the latter type.
+Next comes the MaxCut Minimization (MCM) \cite{MCM}, which uses the \emph{priority planning} approach.
+The strategy proceeds according to a precomputed node \emph{priority-order} that is a linear arrangement of the network with minimal \emph{maxcut}, \ie maximum number of edges need to be cut in order to split the ordering in two parts. \footnote{The comparison with the CURE algorithm \cite{drakopoulosEfficientCuringPolicy2014a} is omitted, as in \cite{MCM} it has been shown to have inferior and less stable performance compared to MCM.} The last most direct competitor is the greedy dynamic LRIE strategy \cite{LRIE} that is generalized in this work.

-Social behaviors have complex properties that are not covered by the standard SIS models, such as \emph{non-linearity} and \emph{saturation} in the node transition rates \cite{SISa_obesity}.
-We employ sigmoid functions to model these model properties: